Homotopy theory for algebras over polynomial monads: Introduction

 Part 3 studies examples.
-We first show that the polynomial monads based on contractible graphs (i.e. trees) tend to be tame, at least their normalized or reduced versions.
-We then show that most of the polynomial monads for operads which are based on graphs rather than trees (such as modular operads, properads or PROP's\footnote{See Remark \ref{Giovanni} regarding a subtlety of the definition of PROP.}) are not tame, even if we consider just their normalized versions.
+We first show that the polynomial monads based on contractible graphs (i.e. trees) tend to be tame, at least their normalised or reduced versions\footnote{See Remarks \ref{Cavigliared} and \ref{Giovanni} regarding a subtlety of the definitions of reduced operad and PROP.}.
+We then show that most of the polynomial monads for operads which are based on graphs rather than trees (such as modular operads, properads or PROP's) are not tame, even if we consider just their normalised versions.
 For all these operad types there is no transferred model structure for chain operads in positive characteristics.
 Nevertheless, a transfer exists in characteristic $0$.
 We get the surprising result that for \emph{any} polynomial monad $T$, its Baez-Dolan $+$-construction $T^+$ is a tame polynomial monad.
 This can be used to define a homotopy theory of homotopy $T$-algebras for any polynomial monad $T$.

-We finally study in detail the monad for normalized $n$-operads.
+We finally study in detail the monad for normalised $n$-operads.
 In \cite{EHBat,SymBat}, the latter was shown to be polynomial.
 Here we show that it is tame polynomial, which is quite a bit harder.
 This particular example is of special interest for us for reasons explained at the beginning of this introduction.
 In fact, it was this example which motivated the whole project.
 We also show that the polynomial monads for general (non-reduced) symmetric, cyclic and $n$-operads for $n\ge 2$, are not tame.

-Part 4 contains a concise combinatorial definition of the notions of graph, tree and graph insertion.
-We decided to include this material here because the tameness of a given polynomial monad often relies on subtle properties of a canonically associated class of structured graphs.
-In these cases, the monad multiplication directly reflects the operation of \emph{insertion of a graph into the vertex of another graph of the same class}.